nickdurbin/webdb1-guided/README.md

 ## Project Setup

 Nothing to setup.
-Please follow along with the instructor.
+Please [load this page in the browser](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and follow along with the instructor.